We are flexible about how we charge for work. It can usually be made affordable.

 The most efficient method is to work on a normal commercial basis.
 We will charge on the basis of time spent, and add disbursements such as counsel's and expert's fees, court fees, travel, copying etc., and VAT.
 We will render invoices periodically as may be agreed - for example, monthly, quarterly, or after particular milestones have passed.

 The advantage of this is that the litigation is completely under the client's control.
 "He who pays the piper calls the tune".
-We have details of our current rates, and (to give an idea of what cases cost) experience of costs of other cases.
+We are happy to provide details of our current rates, and (to give an idea of what cases cost) experience of costs of other cases.

 The other methods set out below are usually satisfactory - but they can, in some circumstances, result in a tension between the client and the funder.

-For example, where a case is publicly funded, a client may want to continue, but the Legal Services Commission (usually on our or counsel's advice) considers that the risks are too great to justify the funding.
+For example, where a case is publicly funded, a client may want to continue, but the Legal Aid Agency (usually on our or counsel's advice) considers that the risks are too great to justify the funding.

-For clients who qualify financially, Legal Aid (now known as "public funding" through the Legal Services Commission) may be available.
-It is now possible for cases to be brought in the public interest - good for environmental cases.
-It is also easier than it used to be for one person who qualifies to take a case, without the problem of having to consider other people who might benefit but who do not qualify.
-Our page also has a link to the Legal Services Commission website and the very detailed information available there.
+For clients who qualify financially, legal aid may be available.
+It is possible for cases to be brought in the public interest - good for environmental cases.
+It is also possible for one individual who qualifies financially to bring a claim on behalf of a wider community who will benefit, although that wider community usually is required to make a contribution to the costs.

 For some matters we can work on a fixed fee basis.
 This is practicable for specific advice work.
 A variant of this, which is particularly useful for initial advice or other preliminary action in a case or potential case, is to work at an agreed rate but subject to a cap.
 It is not usually practicable to run a case through the courts on a fixed fee basis.